matteo14c/HaploCoV/docs/source/genomic.rst

 The files *global_list.txt*, *area_list.txt* or *country_list.txt* form the main repository can be used to provide lists of genomic variants that showed a high frequency:

 1. at global level: *global_list.txt*;
-2. in at least a macro geographic area (see `here <https://haplocov.readthedocs.io/en/latest/metadata.html#geography-and-places>`_);
+2. in at least a macro geographic area: area_list.txt (see `here <https://haplocov.readthedocs.io/en/latest/metadata.html#geography-and-places>`_);
-3. in at least a country.
+3. in at least a country: country_list.txt.

 A copy of each of these files can also be found in the HaploCoV github repository, and each is updated/regenerated to incorporate new data on a weekly basis (every Wednesday).
 If you do not want to compute high frequency alleles yourself, you can download the files directly from *github*.
 On a unix system this can be done by using the  ``wget command``.
 For example: